MurilloGroupMSU/Dense-Plasma-Properties-Database/database/Yukawa_Dynamic_Structure_Factors/README.md

 The data contains the DSF for only $0.0 < \omega < 3$.
 If you need higher frequency data, please contact Prof. Murillo murillom@msu.edu.

-The data is written in Python numpy format.
+* The data is written in Python Numpy format.
-The data size is (166x763) and covers  0.18< q < 30, and 0 < w < 3.
+* The data size is (166x763) and covers  0.18< q < 30, and 0 < w < 3.
-The 0th row is the frequency
+* The 0th row is the frequency
-The 0th column is the wavenumber
+* The 0th column is the wavenumber

 ### How?